Scarabaeus1031/NEXAH/README.md

 Where:

 - stability = alignment with field structure
-- instability = drift into low-density / conflicting regions
+- instability = drift into low-density or conflicting regions
 - transitions = movement across structured regions

 ---